ziaxgit/News-Room-API/README.md

 # [Zia's News API](https://zia-nc-news.onrender.com/api)

-A RESTful backend for my website Zia's News (coming soon), resembling Reddit.
-The website features a collection of articles, users, and comments, and this API allows access to various information.
+A RESTful API that serves as the backend of my website Zia's News (coming soon), which is akin to Reddit.
+The website will feature a collection of articles, users, and comments, and this API allows access to these various information.
 Filter articles by topic, sort by date, title, article ID, author, or number of votes in ascending or descending order.
 Additionally, you can vote on articles or comments and post/delete specific articles and the comments of an article.

 ## Technology Stack